gusyj/gusyj.github.io/README.md

 ---
 ```

 If you don't want to use any parameters on a page, you still need to use the two dashed lines.
-If you don't, then your file will be shown as-is without the  the libraary template.
+If you don't, then your file will be shown as-is without the Beautiful Jekyll template.

-You can look at the top of [`aboutme.md`](https://raw.githubusercontent.com/gusyj/-the libraary/master/aboutme.md) as an example.
+You can look at the top of [`aboutme.md`](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/aboutme.md) as an example.

 **Important takeaway: ALWAYS add the YAML front matter, which is two lines of three dashes, to EVERY page.
 If you have any parameters, they go between the two lines.**

 # Supported parameters

-Below is a list of the parameters that  the libraary supports (any of these can be added to the YAML front matter of any page).
+Below is a list of the parameters that Beautiful Jekyll supports (any of these can be added to the YAML front matter of any page).
 Remember to also look in the `_config.yml` file to see additional site-wide settings.
 If there's a parameter that you want to apply to the entire site instead of one specific page, check out [this FAQ answer](https://beautifuljekyll.com/faq/#default-params).

 ## Main parameters